Natalia Iwanek Editing

 Hi!
 I’m Natalia, a Canadian freelance copy editor, stylistic editor, and proofreader.

 As a copy editor, stylistic editor, and proofreader, I work with authors and clients on a diverse portfolio of non-fiction and fiction projects.
-I also serve as the co-editor-in-chief of BoldFace, the official blog of Editors Toronto.
+From 2024 to 2025, I served as the co-editor-in-chief of BoldFace, the official blog of Editors Toronto.

-- Non-Fiction: I specialize in plain language, inclusive language, and accessibility.
+- Non-Fiction: I specialize in non-fiction books (political science, international relations, history), policy work, web copy, and business materials (with a focus on plain language, inclusive language, and accessibility).

-Fiction: I focus on literary fiction and genre fiction.
+Fiction: I focus on literary fiction and genre fiction (science fiction, horror, mystery, and thriller).

 Let’s connect!